maplayers/map_layers/README.md

 Multiple layers
 ---------------

-Adding feature may be done manually, from coordinates or using a renderer.
-This later option allow to localize objects in an easy way.
+Adding feature may be done manually from coordinates or using a renderer.
+This later option allows to localize objects in an easy way.
 Consider the following example, you have pictures taken from all around the world and you want to display them on a map.

+Firstly, generate a renderer compatible with `map_layers`.
+For now, the only format supported is KML, but we'll add other format such as GPX soon.
+This renderer is an xml builder prepared to display data in a way handled by OpenLayers.

 Generate a kml renderer